 Very dense cut pile carpet with well-defined tufts.
 You can actually see the individual tuft tips, giving it a very textured look.
 Has a rough, textured appearance, although quite similar in appearance to plush.

-A popular choice in recent years, berber has nothing to do with color (usually comes in light earth tones) but rather with construction.
-Berber capret is made of short looped yarn that is aligned in rows for a uniform look.
+A popular choice in recent years, Berber has nothing to do with color (usually comes in light earth tones) but rather with construction.
+Berber carpet is made of short looped yarn that is aligned in rows for a uniform look.
 The loops can snag and run easily like a pair of hose.
 When that happens, it is nearly impossible to repair.

 Types of fiber

 A synthetic fiber that out-performs all other fibers.
 It wears well, cleans like a dream, resists matting and comes in all colors and styles.
 And it is inexpensive.